ChemousseAI/ChemousseAI/README.md

 My research focuses on **Generative AI, Computer Vision, Medical Imaging, and Deep Learning**, with a particular interest in developing AI methods that can address real-world scientific and healthcare challenges.

-After completing my MSc, I was invited to continue working with the **LINATI research group** at Kasdi Merbah University, where I have been involved in research activities, scientific writing, manuscript review, and AI research projects.

 🎓 MSc in Artificial Intelligence & Data Science
 🔬 AI Researcher — LINATI Research Group